Yanyan07/JPACRUDProject/README.md

 ### Overview
 This is a full stack Spring boot project.
 It perform create database and a subsequent table, retrieving data, update data and delete data from database.
+This project uses JPQL to access database.
+It receive information from users(the webpage), and transfer such information(like add date to database) to server, then the data will be updated in the database.
+And the result of this operation will be show in the webpage to users.

 ### Technologies Used
 * Spring Boot